semgrep/semgrep-docs/docs/contributing/contributing-rules.md

   </tr>
   <tr>
    <td>References</td>
-   <td>Any additional information that gives more context to the user of the rule.
+   <td>Additional information that gives more context to the user of the rule.
 This helps developers understand the issue and how to fix it.</td>
    <td>
      <pre>
         references:<br />